Malvern Council's U-turn over plan for 23,000 houses

 He said: "The threat of legal action was a precautionary warning from Worcester city council, and whether it would've come to anything or not we don't know.

-"We never withdrew from the development plan and what's happened in the last month is councillors have seen the final version, and more information has come to light."'Built on community'
+"We never withdrew from the development plan and what's happened in the last month is councillors have seen the final version, and more information has come to light."

 But Heather Jeavons, from Malvern, who is campaigning against the plan, said "too many homes would be built in one place."